The man who started it all back in 1994!

 Stories from the Ghosts of Gettysburg books have been seen, and/or heard, on The History Channel, A&E, The Travel Channel, Unsolved Mysteries, Coast to Coast AM, and numerous other local television programs and specials.

 Gettysburg may very well be, acre for acre, the most haunted place in America!

 Mark worked for the National Park Service(NPS) as a Ranger/Historian for five years.
 He then became a Licensed Battlefield Guide.
 His job with the NPS provided him not only the opportunity to spend time in all of the historic buildings in the Gettysburg National Park, but to actually live in four of them.
 Mark started his own research and writing company in 1977.
 He did research and advertising copy for some of America’s best historical artists.
 Being a resident of Gettysburg for over 30 years has provided Mark with a unique “insider” perspective.

 Carol was introduced to “ghosts” and the paranormal in 2003, which just happens to coincide with her marriage to Mark: Mr. Ghosts of Gettysburg.
 As a paranormal team, Carol’s computer/science background is the perfect compliment to Mark’s history/writing expertise.
 Carol is co-owner of the Ghosts of Gettysburg Candlelight Walking Tours® and Second Chance Publications.
 Prior to joining the family “ghost” business, she held a technical management position with a major software vendor.

 Tour and Office Manager

 Katie, Mark’s step-daughter, started working at the Ghosts of Gettysburg in the 1990s during her summer breaks from college.
 After graduation she became a full time member of the Ghosts of Gettysburg team.
 Katie handles the day-to-day tour operations and the front office.
-Katie’s daughter Maddy also helps out in the office on week days!
+Katie’s daughter Maddy and son Lucas help out in the office on week days!